guusj/books/Warbreaker_BrandonSanderson.md

 He held her like that for a time, watching her squirm, feeling unhappy with himself.
 Finally, he relaxed the tassels, keeping the sword against her cheek.
 She began to vomit, and he turned her to the side.
 “Tell me,” he whispered.
 “Southern corner,” the girl whispered, trembling, spittle on her cheek.
 “This floor.”
 Vasher nodded, then tied her up with the rope, gagged her, and took his Breath back.
-He pushed Nightblood back into the sheath then rushed down the hallway.
+He pushed Nightblood back into the sheath and then rushed down the hallway.
 _You won’t kill a god who plans to march his armies to war?_ Nightblood asked. _But you’ll nearly choke a young woman to death?_
 It was a complicated statement for the sword.
 However, it lacked the accusation that a human would have put into the words.
 To Nightblood it really was just a question.
 _I don’t understand my morality either_, Vasher thought. _I’d suggest you avoid confusing yourself._